zhengshunze/card.github.io/README.md

 ## Introduction

 This card webpage is designed for Shunze Zheng and is constructed using the Tailwind CSS framework.
-Its primary purpose is to provide a button that users can click to access Shunze Zheng's CV.
+It features a button that allows users to access Shunze Zheng's CV.

 ## How to Access